clever-trevor/nlp/README.md

 [nlp.pl](http://www.clevertrevor.com/cgi-bin/nlp)

-The nlp.conf file has a list of naughty words so don't open it if you're easily offended!!!!
+The nlp.conf file has a list of naughty words so don't open it if you're easily offended!
+(You did it, didn't you!!)